tari-labs/tari-university/src/cryptography/lelantus/mainreport.md

  {C_0, C_1, ...C_{N−1} } - Comm(S,0,0)
 $$

 This results in a new set of commitments where one will obviously be opening to 0.
-The spender generated one-out-of-N proof will proof knowledge this secret commitment opening to 0 without revealing its index in the referred set.
+The spender generated one-out-of-N proof will prove knowledge this secret commitment opening to 0 without revealing its index in the referred set.

 ### Verification

-Anyone can use the provided one-out-of-N proof to verify that the set \( {C_0, C_1, ...C_{N−1} } - Comm(S,0,0)\) contains some Pedersin commitment \(Comm(0,v,r)\).
-This proofs that the value exists, and that the blinding factor \(r\) is known.
-Because users needs to verify the one-out-of-N proof against the entire set, verification times can be slow.
-Where possible batch verification should be used with spenders using the same verification set.
+Anyone can use the provided one-out-of-N proof to verify that the set \( {C_0, C_1, ...C_{N−1} } - Comm(S,0,0)\) contains some Pedersen commitment \(Comm(0,v,r)\).
+This proves that the value exists, and that the blinding factor \(r\) is known.
+Because users need to verify the one-out-of-N proof against the entire set, verification times can be slow.
+Where possible batch verification should be used with transactions using the same verification set.
 As can be seen from the below tables [[[3]]] verification time only increases logarithmically with size.

 <p align="center"><img src="sources/verification_time.png" width="" /></p>